eflautt/ga-data-science/projects/final-projects/04-notebook-rough-draft/readme.md

 #### iPython Report Draft

-- **Requirements:**
-    - Document your research with a summary
-    - Explain the approach behind the modeling process and the strengths and weaknesses of variables in the process
-    - Provide insight behind the modeling process and your performance, using cross validation best practices and prediction metrics for your problem (ex, MSE for regression; Accuracy/AUC for classification)
-        - There are so many metrics to choose from, be sure the one you use is reasonable for the problem.
-For example, explain why you might optimize toward recall instead of AUC.
-        - Explain how your model performs compared to a dummy model, and the benefit one gains by using your model to solve this problem.
-    - Build visualizations that best explain outliers and the relationships of your predicted parameter and independent variables.
-    - Identify areas where new data could help improve the model significantly.

 - **Breakdown:**
   - A Jupyter Notebook with code, visualizations, and markdown
   - The summary will effectively summarize your work from your exploratory data analysis.
-Be brief, but keep in mind an audience that may be unfamiliar with your project and work.
+    - Be brief!
+And keep in mind that your audience may not be familiar with your work!
   - Source code that does not get in the way of your notebook deliverable.
 Move helper functions into a python module and include this module as part of your project deliverable.
 Consider it like an appendix piece, though unlike an appendix, it'll be necessary for your project to function.
   - Visualizations that showcase the relationship between your y and at least your two strongest variables as determined by some scoring measure (p values and coefficients, gini/entropy, for example)